View Document Text

 • Give the client basic information about conflicts of interest.

-When recommending the rollover to an IRA from an employer-sponsored retirement plan, the client will
+When recommending the rollover to an IRA from an employer-sponsored retirement plan, the client will be

-to be signed by both the client and the Firm and will be maintained in the Client’s file.
+by both the client and the Firm and will be maintained in the Client’s file.

 ITEM 11 - CODE OF ETHICS, PARTICIPATION OR INTEREST IN CLIENT